Kia Joorabchian: Newcastle United

 On 12 January 2010, it was reported by outlets such as ESPN that Joorabchian had been appointed to the position of "Football Advisor" at the club, and would be leading a clear-out of players, bringing in talented youth from around the world.

 Sports Invest UK Limited

 Joorabchian is the sole director of Sports Invest UK Limited, with registered FIFA agent Nojan Bedroud.
 The company was a creditor of Portsmouth F.C. for £600,000.

 Everton Football Club

-Joorabchian’s involvement with Everton in January 2022 was matched with protests and banners outside Goodison Park.
+Joorabchian's involvement with Everton in January 2022 was matched with protests and banners outside Goodison Park.

 Reading Football Club

-Joorabchian is also involved with Reading FC officially as an advisor to the club and the owner, when asked if he is involved at the club in January 2022, Reading manager Veljko Paunovic said "He's friends with the owner.
+Joorabchian is also involved with Reading officially as an advisor to the club and the owner, when asked if he is involved at the club in January 2022, Reading manager Veljko Paunovic said "He's friends with the owner.
 He's known as an advisor not only with our owner.
 He's been involved in football for a long time so that's all I can say.".